Harry Giles III

-Harry Lee Giles III (born April 22, 1998) is an American professional basketball player who last played for the Agua Caliente Clippers of the NBA G League.
-He played college basketball for the Duke Blue Devils.
+Harry Lee Giles III (born April 22, 1998) is an American professional basketball player for the Jiangsu Dragons of the Chinese Basketball Association (CBA).
+He played college basketball for the Duke Blue Devils, and was drafted 20th overall in the 2017 NBA draft by the Portland Trail Blazers.
+He has also played in the National Basketball Association (NBA) for the Sacramento Kings, Brooklyn Nets, and Los Angeles Lakers.

 High school career

 Freshman and sophomore seasons

-Giles attended Wesleyan Christian Academy in High Point, North Carolina.
+Giles attended Wesleyan Christian Academy in High Point, North Carolina, where he was coached by Keith Gatlin.
 As a freshman, Giles averaged 12.5 points per game and 9.5 rebounds per game after leading Wesleyan Christian to a 2013 NCISAA 3A State Championship alongside Dallas Mavericks shooting guard Theo Pinson.
 Giles missed his entire sophomore year due to a left knee injury.
-During the 2014 summer, Giles participated in the Under Armour Elite 24 game in Brooklyn, New York, finishing with 16 points and 11 rebounds and earning Co-MVP honors.
+During the 2014 summer, Giles would return from injury joining Team CP3 on the EYBL circuit.
+He also participated in the Under Armour Elite 24 game in Brooklyn, New York, finishing with 16 points and 11 rebounds and earning Co-MVP honors.